danielbrierley/JesterSniffer/README.md

 ## Dependancies
 You will need the latest version of Python 3 (written in 3.9.5) Once that is installed, you will need to use pip to install some packages.
-These are pygame, ReadWriteMemory and sacn.
-USe the command prompt to cd into the Python folder (usually ~\AppData\Local\Programs\Python\Python39) and run ```python.exe -m pip install *PACKAGE NAME*```
+Install them with `python -m pip install -r requirements.txt`

 ## Running